 Khader as the Pakora eating son, earned him the name “Pakora Khader” and Veerapan as his irritating father are excellent portrayals.
 Angamuthu as the road side vendor and her chicken becomes the reason one of the best slapstick comedy sequence.
 You should watch it to enjoy the fun.

-The movie was directed by another director duo of Thirumalai-Mahalingam, produced by MS Adhi Narayanan of Sun Beam Productions and Music by TK Ramamoorthy.
-I think the dialogues should have been penned by Veerappan, a friend of Nagesh who wrote numerous comedy sequences for him.
+The movie was directed by another director duo of Thirumalai-Mahalingam, scripted by Usilai Somanathan produced by MS Adhi Narayanan of Sun Beam Productions along with 3 others and A Bhimsingh and Music by TK Ramamoorthy.

 Why it’s in the list?

 Just because it was one of the pioneers in the genre.I have not seen a better road movie idea in Tamil for years.
 Even in Hindi, they have failed to impress (Daud, Honeymoon Travels, Road).